Road Safety Manual

 • the level of road safety results achieved for final outcomes: e.g. levels of deaths, serious injuries, costs; intermediate outcomes (e.g. level of safety quality of roads and vehicles, emergency medical system response, levels of drinking and driving, speeding, seat belt and crash helmet use); and institutional outputs (e.g. numbers of speed checks, breath tests).

 LMICs present some particularly complex challenges for road safety work.
-Weak road safety management capacity in many countries presents a large barrier to road safety progress (GRSF, 2006–2013).
+Weak road safety management capacity as well as the lock of road safety reearch facilities in many countries presents a large barrier to road safety progress (GRSF, 2006–2013, PIARC 2023).
 Road safety progress will be linked to other development priorities such as:

 • broad institutional development and governance;